Addiction Treatment In Fort Mitchell, Kentucky

 Your family and friends may also be willing to help to pay for treatment.
 Online crowdfunding websites offer additional opportunities to raise needed funds.

-Substance abuse, especially opioid and heroin abuse, is a large problem in the Fort Mitchell and Kenton County area:
+Substance use, especially opioid and heroin use, is a large problem in the Fort Mitchell and Kenton County area:

 - Kenton County’s 2018 overdose death rate of 56.43 per 100,000 residents placed it #3 among Kentucky counties.

 - 14 people died of heroin overdoses in Kenton County in 2018.

 - In 2018, 71 people in Kenton county died of overdoses that included fentanyl along with other drugs.